 God Gave You a Brain, Use It

-We are to walk by faith and not by sight (2 Corinthians 5:7).
-God’s ways are so much higher than our ways (Isaiah 55:9).
-He uses the foolish to shame the wise (1 Corinthians 1:27).
-I feel this idea that “God gave you a brain, use it” will get us off track.
+The Bible tells us to walk by faith, not by sight (2 Corinthians 5:7).
+God’s ways are unfathomable, far beyond our human comprehension (Isaiah 55:9).
+He delights in using the foolish to confound the wise (1 Corinthians 1:27).
+Embracing the notion that “God gave you a brain, use it” can sometimes lead us astray.

 Abraham Used His Brain to Create Ishmael

-Think of Abraham.
-He gets the word of the Lord that he will be a father of many nations.
-He will have a son.
-And so, he holds onto this word for many years.
-But then he decides to use his brain.
-He reasoned that there are other ways for him to have a child other than only through Sarah.
-Therefore he took Hagar and had a son, Ishmael.
-God had to come and remind Abraham that the promised son would come through Sarah.
+Remember Abraham?
+He received a divine promise from the Lord that he would become the father of many nations and have a son.
+He held onto this promise for years, but then he let his own reasoning kick in.
+Abraham convinced himself that there must be other ways to have a child, not solely through Sarah.
+Consequently, he took Hagar as his wife and fathered Ishmael.
+Yet, God had to remind Abraham that the promised son would indeed come through Sarah.

 My Temptation to Use My Brain

-Two and a half years ago, my family was sidetracked by a word of the Lord to pick up our things and move to Asia.
-We didn’t know where or for what reason, but we were sure He said move.
-We started making plans and continued to listen intently for more answers.
-We felt lead to a specific city to work with teenage orphan girls.
-Things were moving great, and we felt the hand of the Lord pushing us forward.
+Allow me to share a personal experience.
+Two and a half years ago, my family received a clear message from the Lord: Pack up and move to Asia.
+We didn’t know where or why, but we were certain of the call to move.
+We started making plans and continued to listen attentively for further guidance.
+We felt led to a specific city to work with teenage orphan girls, and things seemed to fall perfectly into place.
+We could sense the guiding hand of the Lord propelling us forward.

-Fast forward a couple years.
-We have been studying the language and building a base to do the things we felt led to do.
-In the midst of it all, we see our personal finances going to zero with no real direction on how that would change.
-My wife and I have been trained on the top thinking on how to raise support, however, we felt very clearly that we were not to directly ask anyone to give to us.
-We could make it available, but we were not to use those tactics on which we had been trained.
+Fast forward a couple of years.
+We had been diligently studying the language and establishing a foundation for the work we felt called to do.
+Yet, amidst it all, our personal finances dwindled to zero, and we had no clear direction on how that would change.
+Although my wife and I had been trained in effective strategies for raising support, we felt a deep conviction that we were not to directly ask anyone for financial assistance.
+We could make it known that support was needed, but the usual tactics we had learned were off-limits.

 God Wants Us to Trust Him

-Our brains are looking for rationale answers, but God is not always looking for what is practical.
-He feels He can get more of the glory when a shepherd boy without armor defeats the gigantic, undefeated warrior.
-He thinks that He can conquer satan by dying on a cross.
-And, He wants us to die to ourselves that we may live.
+Our brains crave logical answers, yet God is not always interested in what seems practical.
+He believes He can receive more glory when a shepherd boy, without armor, defeats a towering, undefeated warrior.
+He knows that He can conquer satan through the sacrificial death of His Son on a cross.
+And He desires that we die to ourselves so that we may truly live.